Avanade/Beef/README.md

 - Is a software architecture style in which complex applications are composed of small, independent processes communicating with each other using language-agnostic APIs.
 - These services are small, highly decoupled and focus on doing a small task, facilitating a modular approach to system-building.
 - Implementation independence:
-  - **Loose coupling** ñ should have its own persistence repository; data is duplicated (synchronised), not shared; eventual consistency; no distributed transactions.
+  - **Loose coupling** ‚Äì should have its own persistence repository; data is duplicated (synchronised), not shared; eventual consistency; no distributed transactions.
-  - **Polyglot persistence / programming** ñ use the best persistence repository to support the storage requirements; use a mix of programming languages (fit-for-purpose).
+  - **Polyglot persistence / programming** ‚Äì use the best persistence repository to support the storage requirements; use a mix of programming languages (fit-for-purpose).
 Note: _Beef_ provides a C# / .NET implementation approach as one option.
   - **Eventual consistency** - for the most part, eventual consistency is good enough; real-time distributed transactional integrity is rarely required (although generally desired).
 An asynchronous messaging system, such as Queues or a Service Bus, can be leveraged to orchestrate cross domain data (eventual) consistency.

-> ìMicroî doesnít imply number of lines of code; but a bounded concept / business capability within your Domain. - [http://herdingcode.com](http://herdingcode.com/herding-code-210-ian-cooper-on-microservices-and-the-brighter-library/)
+> ‚ÄúMicro‚Äù doesn‚Äôt imply number of lines of code; but a bounded concept / business capability within your Domain. - [http://herdingcode.com](http://herdingcode.com/herding-code-210-ian-cooper-on-microservices-and-the-brighter-library/)

 <br>